-Paid Bereavement Leave of up to forty (40) hours is available to all full-time employees for use during each fiscal year of this MOU upon the death of an employee's spouse, father, father-in-law, mother, mother-in-law (father and mother to include step-father and step-mother), brother, sister (brother and sister to include: step, foster, or adopted) son, daughter (son or daughter to include: step, foster, or adopted), or state-registered domestic partner, grandfather, grandmother, granddaughter, and grandson.
-Proof of death (death certificate, obituary, funeral program, etc.) must be provided before an employee can be paid for Bereavement Leave, which is in addition to Annual Leave, and must be submitted within thirty (30) calendar days of when the employee returns to work.
-The number of hours of bereavement leave is prorated for employees working 3⁄4 time (30 hours) and 1⁄2 time (20 hours).
+Paid Bereavement Leave of 40 hours is available to each full-time employees for use during each fiscal year of this MOU upon the death of an employee's spouse or registered domestic partner, father, mother, (father and mother to include step-father and step-mother), father-in-law, mother-in-law, brother, sister (brother and sister to include: step, foster, or adopted) son, daughter (son or daughter to include: step, foster, or adopted), grandfather, grandmother, granddaughter, and grandson.
+Bereavement Leave is not authorized for a death that occurred before the employee's hire date with the City of San Diego.
+If the death occurs in June, then the employee may use Bereavement Leave in the next fiscal year for that death; however, the employee cannot use Bereavement Leave hours from the previous fiscal year that were unused.
+Proof of death (death certificate, obituary, funeral program, etc.) must be provided before an employee can be paid for Bereavement Leave, which is in addition to Annual Leave, and must be submitted within 30 calendar days of when the employee returns to work.
+The number of hours of Bereavement Leave is prorated for employees working 3/4 time (30 hours) and 1/2 time (20 hours).